Yields fall on coronavirus fears, 30-year hits all-time low

 Although daily updates on the outbreak have kept investors on edge, hopes that central banks across the globe will take measures to counter any slowdown have cushioned global stocks and kept the benchmark S&P 500 .SPX near all-time highs.

+Several U.S. central bank officials spoke on Friday including Federal Reserve Governor Lael Brainard, who said the bank will act aggressively to counter future downturns.

-A number of U.S. Federal Reserve officials are set to speak at a Friday conference.
-On CNBC, Atlanta Federal Reserve Bank President Raphael Bostic said the U.S. economy is set to grow at a 2.00% to 2.25% annualized rate this year and any disruption to activity from the coronavirus outbreak will be short-lived.
+Additionally, Atlanta Federal Reserve Bank President Raphael Bostic said any disruption to activity from the coronavirus outbreak will be short-lived.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down 5.3 basis points at 1.342% in morning trading.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down 4.9 basis points at 1.3461% in afternoon trading.

 Price